COP26 East Hampshire was put together to help residents and businesses do more to combat climate change.

 Action Groups

 Three local Action Groups worked on key subject areas of transport, buildings, and land use & agriculture and produced recommendations in the run-up to the event.
-The findings from these groups and their final reports can be found below, showcasing new ideas and innovative work already underway locally.

 Participants in these groups included local community groups and organisations who are active in these sectors, as well as representatives from local businesses, farms and schools and officials from both Hampshire County Council and East Hampshire District Council.